iYism/docker-nginx/README.md

-# FreeNGINX Docker Image
+# NGINX Docker Image

-Built on **Rocky Linux 9**, this repository provides a custom Docker image for FreeNGINX, designed for high-performance web applications.
+Built on **Rocky Linux 9**, this repository provides a custom Docker image for NGINX, designed for high-performance web applications.
 It supports Lua scripting, PCRE2, and HTTP/3 with QUIC (via OpenSSL).

 ## Features